 - Frying Oil

 Whisk together the flour (70% coarse and 30% fine flour) and baking powder.
 Slowly pour in the cold water and ice (the colder the batter, the crispier the coating), and whisk until combined.
-It should foam, and eventually becoming the consistency of pancake batter.
+It should foam, and eventually become the consistency of pancake batter.
 Season mixture with salt.

 Dip the zucchini blossoms into the batter and wipe any excess batter off the side of the bowl.
 Fry the blossoms in oil (4 to 5 at a time--do not overcrowd the pan) until golden brown on all sides.